 - Tell airport security that you have a pacemaker before you go through the metal detectors.
 Metal detectors may beep because of the metal in your pacemaker.
 Step away from the machine if you feel dizzy or your heart rate increases.
 Ask the security agents not to hold a security wand over your pacemaker for more than a few seconds.
 Your pacemaker function or programming may be affected by the wand.

-What you need to know about care of your pacemaker:
+What you need to know about pacemaker care:

 - Your healthcare provider will check your pacemaker about every 3 months.
-Some checks may be done over the telephone.
 He or she will make sure it is working correctly.
 You may also need regular EKGs to check the electrical activity of your heart.

 - Your pacemaker generator, battery, and leads will need to be replaced.
 The battery may need to be replaced in 6 to 7 years or longer.
 The generator will be replaced at the same time.
 The battery and generator are replaced during surgery.
 Your leads will need to be replaced if they cause an infection or move out of place.
 Your healthcare provider will monitor you and decide when these parts need to be replaced.